smedrec/smart-logs/.qoder/repowiki/en/content/Web Application/Alert Management/Resolved Alerts Management.md

 ## Resolution Metadata Display and Validation

 Resolution metadata is captured and displayed through a structured process that ensures data integrity and provides auditability.
-The metadata includes the resolution timestamp (`resolvedAt`), the resolver ID (`resolvedBy`), and optional resolution notes.
+The metadata includes the resolution timestamp (`resolved_at`), the resolver ID (`resolved_by`), and optional resolution notes.

 The `Alert` interface, defined in `types.ts`, includes optional fields for resolution metadata:
-- `resolvedAt?: string`: ISO timestamp when the alert was resolved
+- `resolved_at?: string`: ISO timestamp when the alert was resolved
-- `resolvedBy?: string`: User ID of the person who resolved the alert
+- `resolved_by?: string`: User ID of the person who resolved the alert
-- `resolution?: string`: Optional notes explaining how the alert was resolved
+- `resolution_notes?: string`: Optional notes explaining how the alert was resolved

 When resolving an alert, the frontend collects resolution notes through a form component that uses React Hook Form with Zod validation.
 The form schema validates that resolution notes are provided as a string, though they remain optional in the backend implementation.

 The resolution process validates that the user is authenticated by checking the session context before allowing the resolution action.
-The backend automatically captures the `resolvedBy` field from the session and sets the `resolvedAt` timestamp when the alert is resolved.
+The backend automatically captures the `resolved_by` field from the session and sets the `resolved_at` timestamp when the alert is resolved.

 ```mermaid
 classDiagram